BetterRules/openfisca-aotearoa/README.md

 - Microsoft Windows (we recommend using [ConEmu](https://conemu.github.io/) instead of the default console).

 Other OS should work if they can execute Python and NumPy.

+The files that are outside from the `openfisca_aotearoa` folder are used to set up the development environment.

 ### Setting-up a Virtual Environment with Pew